kcroker/dpsprep/README.md

 http://superuser.com/questions/801893/converting-djvu-to-pdf-and-preserving-table-of-contents-how-is-it-possible (bookmark transfer)

-NOTE 1: this script requires many installed toolsuites: see the above links for the requisite packages

-NOTE 2: pdfbeads is a Ruby package.  "gem install" on an Ubuntu system will require further packages: libmagickcore-dev libmagickwand-dev
+NOTE 1: this script requires many installed toolsuites: see the above links for the requisite packages NOTE 1.5: you will need the sexpdata Python module.
+It is provided in Ubuntu under the package python-pyparsing NOTE 2: pdfbeads is a Ruby package.  "gem install" on an Ubuntu system will require further packages: libmagickcore-dev libmagickwand-dev